 Many homebuyers know that the VA offers 100% mortgage financing for eligible military vets.
 But what about regular citizens in Minnesota, do they have any options for 100% financing?
 Yes, The United States Department of Agriculture (USDA) has mortgage programs designed to assist buyers in living in rural areas.

 For a home to be approved it must be located in a specific approved area.
 These locations ultimately deemed rural are designated by information drawn from the Census Bureau.
-In general, about 3 percent of the land area in the United States is populated and make up more than 80 percent of the population.
+In general, about 3 percent of the land area in the United States is populated and makes up more than 80 percent of the population.
 Conversely, the other 97 percent of the land area is considered rural and less than 20 percent of the population lives there.

 The last Census was taken years ago, and a lot can happen during that time in between.
 An area that was declared rural in 2010 may not be so rural today.
 As urban and suburban areas expand, eventually an official rural area looks nothing like a rural area.
 New developments, schools, and businesses crop up in places where the USDA loan can be used because the data is so old.

 You won’t be able to obtain a USDA loan in more populated cities like Minneapolis-St. Paul, but outlying areas may certainly be eligible.
 Again, you can’t just look around and determine whether or not a USDA loan can be used.
 That designation comes directly from the U.S. Census Bureau and because the information is almost 10 years old, you might be surprised where the USDA mortgage is an option.